propfeds/lemmas-garden/README.md

 >
 > You did.
 You are her first student in a long while.

-Welcome to Lemma's Garden, an idle botanical theory built on the grammar of Lindenmayer systems.
+Welcome to Lemma's Garden, an idle gardening game built on the grammar of Lindenmayer systems.

 Reminisce the story of Lemma and her late partner as she rambles about how much